LaGen: Towards Autoregressive LiDAR Scene Generation: Experiments

 \subsection{Experimental Setups}

-\paragraph{Dateset.} We conducted experiments on the challenging large-scale public nuScenes dataset \cite{caesar2020nuscenes}.
+\textbf{Dateset.} We conducted experiments on the large-scale public nuScenes dataset \cite{caesar2020nuscenes}.
 It contains 1,000 autonomous driving sequences collected from the Boston and Singapore regions.
 These two cities are known for their dense traffic and highly challenging driving conditions.
 The nuScenes training set contains 297,737 LiDAR scans, while the validation set contains 52,423 LiDAR scans, with each LiDAR scan comprising 32 beams.
-This dataset is widely used for various tasks in autonomous driving, including but not limited to 3D object detection \cite{huang2021bevdet, li2023bevdepth, li2023end, li2024bevformer}, multi-object tracking \cite{hu2022monocular, pang2022simpletrack, zhang2022mutr3d}, trajectory prediction \cite{gu2023vip3d, liang2020pnpnet}, semantic occupancy prediction \cite{contributors2023openscene, tong2023scene}, and open-loop planning for end-to-end autonomous driving \cite{hu2022st, hu2023planning, jiang2023vad}.
+This dataset is widely used for various tasks in autonomous driving, including but not limited to 3D object detection \cite{huang2021bevdet, li2023bevdepth, li2023end, li2024bevformer}, multi-object tracking \cite{hu2022monocular, pang2022simpletrack, zhang2022mutr3d}, trajectory prediction \cite{gu2023vip3d, liang2020pnpnet}, semantic occupancy prediction \cite{tong2023scene}, and open-loop planning for end-to-end autonomous driving \cite{hu2022st, hu2023planning, jiang2023vad}.
+To verify the cross-dataset generalization ability of LaGen, we further conducted additional experiments on the denser-beam KITTI-360 dataset \cite{Geiger2013IJRR}.
+Unlike the nuScenes dataset, each LiDAR scan in the KITTI-360 dataset contains 64 beams.

+\textbf{Baselines.} We compare LaGen with three categories of baseline methods.
+The first category consists of traditional LiDAR data generation approaches, including LiDARGen \cite{LiDARGen2022}, LiDM \cite{ran2024towards}, and RangeLDM \cite{hu2024rangeldm}, with which we compare generation fidelity.
+The second category includes methods capable of generating temporally coherent scenes, such as UniScene \cite{li2025uniscene}, OpenDWM \cite{ni2025maskgwm}, and LiDARCrafter \cite{liang2026lidarcrafter}.
+In addition to comparing generation fidelity, we further evaluate temporal consistency metrics for each generated LiDAR frame.
+The third category comprises LiDAR prediction methods, including 4D-Occ \cite{khurana2023point} and ViDAR \cite{yang2024visual}, against which we conduct comprehensive comparisons on prediction-related metrics in long-horizon forecasting tasks.

-\paragraph{Evaluation Metrics.} We introduce two categories of metrics to evaluate both the generator's performance and the quality of long-horizon scene generation.
-For evaluating the performance of the LiDAR data generator, we follow the approach in \cite{LiDARGen2022} and use two metrics: Maximum Mean Discrepancy (MMD) and Jensen-Shannon Divergence (JSD).
-To evaluate the accuracy of autoregressive generation, we use the Chamfer Distance (CD) \cite{fan2017point} along with two additional error metrics based on ray depth, which quantify the difference between the generated point cloud for each frame and the corresponding ground truth in the driving scenario.
+\textbf{Evaluation Metrics.} We introduce multiple types of metrics to evaluate the fidelity and spatiotemporal consistency of the generated results.
+For evaluating the performance of the generator, we follow the approach in \cite{LiDARGen2022} and use two metrics: Maximum Mean Discrepancy (MMD) and Jensen-Shannon Divergence (JSD).
+Following LiDARCrafter \cite{liang2026lidarcrafter}, we employ TTCE and CTC as key metrics to assess the temporal consistency of our LiDAR sequence synthesis.
+We also use the Chamfer Distance (CD) \cite{fan2017point} along with two additional error metrics based on ray depth, which quantify the difference between the generated point cloud for each frame and the corresponding ground truth in the driving scenario.